 38.3.13 Mathematical description of signals

-…

 38.3.13.4 Transmitted signal

-…

 In a UHR MU PPDU and UHR ELR PPDU, for each field excluding the PE field, rFieldiTXt, is defined as the summation of one or more subfields.
 Each subfield, rSubfieldiTXt, is defined to be an inverse Fourier transform in Equation (38-9).